 Uncovering an Overlooked Source of Information on Corporate Environmental and Social Policies

-Mutual funds have become a massive component of the financial industry, with over $20 trillion in total assets within the United States during the second quarter of 2024, as measured by the Federal Reserve Band of St. Louis.
+Mutual funds have become a massive component of the financial industry, with over $20 trillion in total assets within the United States during the second quarter of 2024, as measured by the Federal Reserve Bank of St. Louis.
 In addition to generating returns for their investors, these mutual funds are required to vote each year on various proposals of each portfolio firm.

 One category of these proposals is environmental and social (ES) shareholder proposals, and in a paper recently published in the Review of Financial Studies, TD Bank Professor of Finance Michelle Lowry, PhD, along with coauthors Yazhou He of the University of Manchester and Bige Kahraman of the University of Oxford’s Said Business School, examines these mutual funds’ votes.